9:15am PT by Josh Wigler

 'Game of Thrones': All the Final Season Details (So Far)

-Much like winter, the final season of Game of Thrones is coming, albeit not too soon.
+Much like winter, the final season of Game of Thrones is coming soon enough.

 HBO's Emmy-winning fantasy series will conclude with its upcoming eighth season, containing only six episodes as opposed to the traditional 10-episode order.
 (The series' penultimate season featured only seven episodes, for its part.)
 How will the story conclude for Jon Snow (Kit Harington), Tyrion Lannister (Peter Dinklage) and Daenerys Targaryen (Emilia Clarke), among countless others?
 For a time, only author George R.R.
 Martin knew the answer.
 Now that production has completed on the series, several others are aware of how Game of Thrones will draw to a close — including creators and showrunners David Benioff and Dan Weiss, who certainly aren't going to reveal too many details.